Market Cap: 24h Vol: BTC: BTC Dom:

 An Introduction to DApps

-In its most basic sense, DApp is any computer application that operates through a network of computer nodes.
+In its most basic sense, a DApp is any computer application that operates through a network of computer nodes.
 They are digital programs that run using blockchain or P2P computer networks.
 The name itself means that no single authority controls the application.
 Being decentralized, DApps are free from a single command interference, making them more resistant to censorship and corruption.

 To understand it further, think of Twitter.
 It operates on a computer system owned by an organization that fully controls its functions.
 Although one or more users can enjoy the application, it is still controlled by one group.
-Meanwhile, applications like BitTorrent or Popcorn-time run on computers as part of a P2P network where multiple users consume and feed content.
+Meanwhile, applications like BitTorrent or Popcorn Time run on computers as part of a P2P network where multiple users consume and feed content.

 But not all decentralized applications work on web browsers because some sites might need a customized code to open a certain application.